espin086/espin086/README.md

 # Hi!
 I'm JJ.

-[Connect with me on LinkedIn](https://www.linkedin.com/in/jjespinoza/) to stay updated on my AI and machine learning news and projects.
+[🔗 Connect with me on LinkedIn](https://www.linkedin.com/in/jjespinoza/) to stay updated on my AI and machine learning news and projects.

 ## Check out my AI projects